ErnstPaul/LHPaperErnstEtAl/README.md

 All major functions are in a folder labelled "FIGURES":

-Paul_FLH = A Formation file that produces some critical piece of data.
-Those data files are in their own folder if you need them.
+Paul_FLH = A Formation file that produces some critical piece of data from CMEMS altimetry / GLORYS12v1 or NOAA Blended Winds or AE_traj file.
-Paul_ELH = An External file that does not directly contribute to the paper, but still has some use in demonstrating some part of the paper.

 Paul_LH = A Critical file that directly produces a figure in the paper.

 All .mat files are in a folder labelled "MAT DATA."